 Compassion-focused Therapy (CFT)

-One of the major projects C-GRP faculty are currently involved in is an acceptability and feasibility trial of compassion-focused therapy (CFT).
-CFT is an adjunct treatment developed by Dr. Paul Gilbert at the University of Derby in part to treat clients who were more resistant to traditional psychotherapy.
-C-GRP faculty Dr. Gary Burlingame, Dr. Derek Griner, Dr. RD Boardman, and graduate student Jennifer Jensen are psychotherapy group leaders in the trial testing the effectiveness of CFT at CAPS; they work alongside an international team of CFT researchers developing a CFT manual for widespread use by clinicians.
-Other psychotherapists including Dr. Kara Cattani, Dr. David Erekson, and Dr. Corrine Hannan from CAPS are also group leaders involved in our current CFT project.
+One of the major projects C-GRP faculty are currently involved in is a randomized clinical trial of compassion-focused therapy (CFT).
+CFT was originally developed as an adjunct treatment by Dr. Paul Gilbert at the University of Derby in part to treat clients who were resistant to traditional psychotherapy.
+In 2017-2018 C-GRP faculty Dr. Cattani, Burlingame, Griner, Erekson, Hannan and graduate student Jennifer Jensen conducted a feasibility trial testing the effectiveness of new 12-module group CFT protocol at CAPS.
+They initially worked alongside an international team of CFT researchers developing a manual for widespread use by clinicians.
+The trial produced promising results and we’ll begin comparing CFT groups with treatment-as-usual—TAU groups that our team has shown have empirical support in producing reliable improvement across a variety of clinical concerns including—general anxiety and depression, specific anxiety and eating disorder.
+We’re conducting a similar CFT-TAU comparison using a quasi-experiemental design at the Utah State Hospital.

 We invite interested students to review faculty bios, research interests, and publication record and contact us if they are interested in either participating in our research or being trained in one of our programs.